vimalJD/Java_8/README.md

 Repository regarding java version of 8

-All codes are written in JAVA but it saw javascript 74.7% because eclips's metadata contains some javascipt libraries.
+All codes are written in JAVA but it shows javascript 74.7% because eclips's metadata contains some javascipt libraries.